20 Multi-Tool Communication Automation Trends

 11. Teams holds market share in collaboration

-Microsoft Teams commanded about 37% market share among team collaboration platforms in 2025.
-This leading position makes Teams integration essential for any serious automation platform.
-Workflow tools that operate within Teams reduce friction and accelerate adoption.
+Microsoft Teams held about 37% market share among team collaboration platforms in 2025.
+With a lead like that, Teams integration is table stakes for any serious automation platform.
+Workflow tools that run inside Teams cut friction and get adopted faster.

 12. Organizations say Slack improved their team culture

-A strong 79% of organizations report that Slack improved their team culture.
-This cultural impact suggests communication platforms have become central to how teams work together.
-Automation that enhances rather than disrupts these platforms preserves cultural benefits while adding efficiency.
+A solid 79% of organizations report that Slack improved their team culture.
+When a tool moves the culture needle like that, it’s clearly central to how teams work together.
+Automation that builds on these platforms instead of disrupting them keeps the cultural upside and adds efficiency on top.

 13. Slack users feel empowered for strategic decisions

 Research shows 65% of Slack users feel empowered to make strategic decisions, compared to 46% of Teams users.
-This empowerment comes partly from having the right information at the right time.
-Automation that surfaces relevant tasks and context within communication channels amplifies this effect.
+A lot of that comes down to having the right information at the right time.
+Automation that surfaces the relevant tasks and context right inside the channel makes the effect stronger.

 Targeted Solutions for Departmental Silos: Engineering, Sales, and Ops